Armenian Church, Baku: Current state

-An August 2, 2001 decree of the cabinet of Azerbaijan listed the church as an historical and cultural monument of national importance.
+In August 2001, the cabinet of Azerbaijan listed the church as a historical and cultural monument of national importance.

-Thomas de Waal wrote in his 2003 book Black Garden that the church "remains a gutted shell eleven years after it was burned in December 1989; the cross has been removed from the belfry, now used as a pool hall."
-He also wrote that it remains the only visible Armenian monument in Baku.
+In his 2003 book Black Garden, Thomas de Waal wrote the church "remains a gutted shell", its "cross has been removed from the belfry" and that it was "used as a pool [billiard] hall."
+He noted that it remains the only visible Armenian monument in Baku.
 Jason Thomson wrote in 2005 that it was "transformed into a billiard hall and tea house."
-The library of the church consisting of 5,000 books and manuscripts has been preserved.
+According to Azerbaijani sources, its library, consisting of 5,000 books and manuscripts, has been preserved.

-In 2002 the church was transferred to the Presidential Library, which is located nearby, and now houses its archive.
+In 2002, the church was transferred to the Presidential Library, which is located nearby, and now houses its archive.
 In 2006 Azerbaijani Minister of Culture Abulfas Garayev stated that converting the church into a library is purposeful because there are not many Armenian Christians in Azerbaijan.
-Emil Sanamyan, fellow at the USC Institute of Armenian Studies, argues that calling it a "presidential book depository" is more accurate as "library implies public access which there isn't in this case."
-According to Samir Huseynov it is open to PhD students and other researchers who can get access.
+Emil Sanamyan, fellow at the USC Institute of Armenian Studies, argued that it is a depository and not a library, as there is no public access.
+According to Samir Huseynov, it is open to PhD students and other researchers upon request.

-The Azerbaijani authorities have presented the church as proof of their tolerance of minorities, especially the Armenians.
+Despite the aggressive state-sponsored anti-Armenian sentiment in Azerbaijan, the Azerbaijani authorities have presented the church as proof of their tolerance of minorities, especially the Armenians.
 In a 2021 interview, Azerbaijani president Ilham Aliyev claimed the church was repaired.
 "It is in the center of the city, and if anyone goes there, they will see that there are about 5,000 Armenian books there," he told CNN Türk.